ravirun/misfit-ravi/README.md

-# Misfit Ravi - July 2029, Week 3 Content Plan
+# Misfit Ravi - July 2029, Week 3, Monday Content Plan

 **Mega Creator (1M+ followers)**

 ---

-## Weekly Content Topic
+## Daily Content Topic

-### The Financial Lifecycle of a Celebrity
+### How celebrities rise and fall economically

 ---

+## Week Theme

+**The Financial Lifecycle of a Celebrity**

+---

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the financial lifecycle of a celebrity.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how celebrities rise and fall economically.

 ---